DeanoPHP/MSP-1/README.md

 - Responsive Navigation: Utilizing Bootstrap, the navbar is designed to be responsive across devices.
 On smaller screens, it transforms into a hamburger menu, making it functional and space-efficient without sacrificing accessibility.

 ### Section Design
-Gym Section: The gym section features a black background, which not only adds visual depth but also creates a seamless transition from the dark tones of the hero image.
+Gym Section: The gym section features a Gold background, which not only adds visual depth but also creates a seamless transition from the gold tones of the header tags.
 This design decision maintains a cohesive flow throughout the site, preventing abrupt changes in the visual experience.

 ### Color Palette
   - Gold: #C7A64A - Used for h1 tags and logo;